Baharagora

-Baharagora is a village in the Baharagora CD block in the Ghatshila subdivision of the East Singhbhum district, in the Indian state of Jharkhand.
+Baharagora is a town in the Baharagora CD block in the Ghatshila subdivision of the East Singhbhum district, in the Indian state of Jharkhand.

 History

 Baharagora CD block was established in 1956.

 Geography

 Location

 Baharagora is located at 22.28°N 86.72°E. It has an average elevation of 79 m.
 The Subarnarekha River flows along its adjoining areas (approx at a distance of 7 km).